New Colorado Concealed Carry Law and Implications

 Image courtesy of Colorado Ceasefire

-First, this law doesn’t go into effect until July 1st, 2025.
+To reiterate, this law doesn’t go into effect until July 1st, 2025.
 That means that up until that date you can take any existing class (that doesn’t meet the future requirements) and still apply for your permit.
 Similarly, if your permit is to expire before the new law goes into effect you can renew it without taking a certified renewal class as outlined by the new law.

 Second, this law is going to make it less convenient and more expensive for people to get a concealed carry permit.
 This will lead to people feeling more intimidated and will ultimately mean less people will go through the process.
 This is heartbreaking.
 I strongly urge anyone who has an interest to please take the time and make the commitment to go through the necessary training to legally obtain the permit.